JunjieHu/koil/README.md

 C++ Implementation
 ==
 Brief: This is the C++ version KOIL.
-This program depends on the boost library, which is popular with std C++ users.
+This program depends on the boost library.
 For boost installation, please refer to [http://www.boost.org/](http://www.boost.org/).
 This program is tested on Ubuntu 12.04 and 13.10.
-Open the terminal and cd to the folder.
-Then type as follow:
+Open the terminal, redirect to the cpp folder and install by cmake.

 	cd cpp
 	cmake .
 	make

-Three executable functions are generated.
+Five executable functions are generated.

 1. Online evaluation: